-2. Big backpack - For a 3 day trek, you should take a backpack with a capacity of 20-30 litres only.
-If you do a 4 day trek, then a 30-40 litres capacity backpack is recommended.
-For a 5 day hike, you should take with you a 40-50 litres capacity backpack, etc. A backpack should provide an easy access to everything necessary without much fuss so that it should have side pockets for small items accessible from outside, zippered internal pockets plus a main compartment to carry all your stuff.
-It is also suitable to be waterproof with a compression strap and bottom to minimize a volume and help to stabilize your load.
+2. Big backpack – For a 3-day trek, you should take a backpack with a capacity of 20-30 litres only.
+If you do a 4-day trek, then a 30-40 litres capacity backpack is recommended.
+For a 5-day hike, you need taking with you a 40-50 litres capacity backpack, etc. A backpack should provide easy access to everything necessary without much fuss so that it should have side pockets for small items accessible from outside, zippered internal pockets plus a main compartment to carry all your stuff.
+It is suitable to be waterproof with a compression strap and bottom to minimize a volume and help to stabilize your load as well.

-4. Travel insurance (+ copies in a case of lost).
+4. Travel insurance (+ copies in case of lost).

-5. Jacket needs to be light, waterproof, windproog, especially designed for adventure and preferably made of bright colours to make you visible from far.
+5. Jacket needs to be light, waterproof, windproof, specially designed for adventure and preferably made of bright colours to make you visible from far.

 6. Trekking trousers should be convertible (trousers – shorts), should have pockets of a big capacity as well as satisfy your comfort during weather changes.
 It is suitable to be made of resistant and waterproof fabrics.

-7. Walking sticks/poles enable you to walk with ease providing you with support on each step.
-They should be light, compact, preferably made of aluminum alloy and have an antishock system that absorb impacts before they reach your hand wrists.
+7. Walking sticks/poles to enable you to walk with ease providing you with support on each step.
+They should be light, compact, preferably made of alluminum alloy and have an antishock system that absorbs impacts before they reach your hand wrists.

-8. Sandals for a better comfort whilst at a campsite.
+8. Sandals for better comfort whilst at a campsite.

-9. Warm clothes such as a jacket, a fleece (thermal clothing is also recommended for cold nights during camping).
+9. Warm clothes such as a jacket, a fleece (thermal clothing is also recommended for cold nights).

 12. After-sun cream or hydrating cream for face and body.

-13. Insect repellent when in area with insect occurrence.
+13. Insect repellent when in areas of insect occurrence.

-14. Camera and its charger/batteries (please note that batteries are consumed quickly under cold conditions).
+14. Mobile phone/camera and its charger/batteries (please note that batteries are consumed quickly under cold conditions).

-19. Swimsuits when you pass through warm areas with lagoons, rivers, hot springs in Agua Calientes and Lares or other water sources.
+19. Swimsuits when you pass through warm areas with lagoons, rivers, hot springs (e.g. Agua Calientes or Lares) or other water sources.

 20. Snacks such as biscuits, energy bars, chocolate, raw fruits, muesli, etc.